DanielAkhigbe/DanielAkhigbe/README.md

-- 👋 Hi, I’m @DanielAkhigbe
+- 👋 Hi, I’m Dan
 - 👀 I’m interested in connecting and exploring
-- 🌱 I’m currently learning Data Science and Machine Learning
+- 💻 Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on Machine Learning projects
+- 💞️ I’m looking to collaborate on ML & A.I. projects
 - 📫 How to reach me: dannyakhigbe@gmail.com

 <!---